-The Northeastern University School of Law and the D’Amore-McKim School of Business offer a dual-degree pathway between the Juris Doctor and Master of Science in Accounting and Business Administration programs.
-Our robust program positions students without a previous accounting background to operate effectively in specialized fields such as taxation law, corporate finance, or mergers and acquisitions.
-Successful students will gain not only advanced legal expertise but the fundamental, yet future-forward accounting and business knowledge students need to succeed.
+The Northeastern University School of Law and the D’Amore-McKim School of Business offer a combined major that results in a Juris Doctor and Master of Science in Accounting and Business Administration.
+Students without a previous accounting background learn to operate effectively in specialized fields such as taxation law, corporate finance, or mergers and acquisitions.
+Students gain advanced legal expertise alongside future-forward accounting and business knowledge.

-Our dual-degree program is a full-time, four-year course of study that includes multiple experience-driven learning opportunities, allowing students to gain valuable work experience in both legal and public accounting before they graduate.
-Students may have the opportunity to make a real impact during two co-ops in legal departments, law firms, government agencies, judges’ chambers, or other legal settings.
-They’ll also have the chance to perform independent work during the busy tax season as part of their corporate residency at a top accounting firm.
-Students will ordinarily complete two years of the law curriculum, followed by 15 months of the combined accounting and business administration curriculum, before returning to finish their studies in the law school.
+Students gain valuable work experience in law and public accounting before they graduate.
+They have the opportunity to make a real impact during two co-ops in legal departments, law firms, government agencies, judges’ chambers, or other legal settings.
+Students also experience working as an accounting associate during the busy tax season through a corporate residency at Big 4 or other globally known accounting firms.

-Students pursuing the dual degree will be able to enroll in 12 semester hours from the accounting and business administration curriculum toward the law curriculum.
+Students will concurrently pursue the two degrees and may count 12 credits from the accounting and business administration curriculum toward the law curriculum.
 The corporate residency at an accounting firm may fulfill the requirement for the third co-op required for the law curriculum.
 Students are encouraged to consult with their law advisor to select accounting and business classes that will satisfy JD requirements.